rubenhortas/rubenhortas.github.io/_drafts/2023-07-09-htb-nibbles-walkthrough.md

 Unfortunately we don't have valid credentials, and the blog has bruteforcing protection.

 If we browse the other paths, we can found a `users.xml` file in `/nibleblog/content/private/`.
-Here, we can found our valid admin user:
+Here, we can found our valid admin user name:

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>